 We were extremely pleased to have our herd featured in the May 2006 Alpine issue of the United Caprine News, in the article entitled “The Roeburn herd is small but mighty”.
 Our herd was again highlighted in the 2010 Alpine issue.
 Please contact us if you would like a copy of either of these articles!

 Our current herd has been strongly influenced by two outstanding and pre-potent herd sires.
-The first is our former senior herd sire, +*B SG Roeburn’s Gatwick Brutus, who sired Top Ten does SG Eliana and SG Joie de Vivre, and has been used by a number of Alpine breeders across the country.
-The second is ++*B Kickapoo-Valley HL Lord Wimsey, aka, “Petey”, our senior herd sire for the past several years until his sale in 2014.
-Petey also has sired GCH sons and daughters across the US.
-We consider Petey to be the most consistent and overall top herd sire we have ever owned, and it is sad to gradually be losing the very beautiful daughters he threw in our herd, but it is inevitable over time.
+The first is our former senior herd sire, +*B SG Roeburn’s Gatwick Brutus, an ADGA Elite sire, who sired Top Ten does SG Eliana and SG Joie de Vivre, and has been used by a number of Alpine breeders across the country.
+The second is ++*B Kickapoo-Valley HL Lord Wimsey, aka “Petey”, our senior herd sire for several years until his sale in 2014.
+Petey also has sired GCH sons and daughters across the US and we consider him to be the most consistent herd sire for correct type that we have ever owned.